mattpocock/sextant/packages/docs/public/README.md

 You should now see some generated files - one which contains mainly Typescript declarations, and one which contains some functions to do with `express`.

-You can use these functions, such as `makeSextantExpressRoutes`, to implement your code based on what's in your Sextant documentation.
+You can use these functions to implement your code based on what's in your Sextant documentation.

 Check out the plugin's [documentation](plugins#express) to learn how to use these functions.